x-board/x-board-protocol/docs/list-pins-capabilities.md

 List Pins
 ---------

+The list pins call will have different lengths for different boards.
+That's why a client should first request the length of the list pins call.
+This is done through a simple call:

+    00 02

+The board should respond with a single byte containing the number of bytes that the answer this board gives to the list pins call (`00 03`).

-The list pins call is pretty simple.
+The list pins call  itself is also pretty simple.
 The client makes this call:

-    00 02
+    00 03

 The board responds with ranges of pin numbers it has.
 It sends pairs of bytes, where each first byte of a pair designates the beginning of a range and the second byte